apache/www-site/content/dev/infra-site.md

 ## Improvements to /dev documentation  {#review}

 The documentation at `/dev/` is the top layer of overall Infrastructure documentation.
-It is undergoing review and consolidation.
-Some material has moved to the next layer, [infra.apache.org][1].
-The third layer, the [infrastructure wiki][2], holds lists, detailed scripts, and instructions mainly of use to the Infra team..
+The next layer, [infra.apache.org][1], has information committers and PMCs may need to get the best use out of Apache's infrastructure.
+The third layer, the [infrastructure wiki][2], holds lists, detailed scripts, and instructions mainly of use to the Infra team.

 There are three main purposes for this documentation: